Personal Development

 How to Build Self-Esteem After Divorce

-By |2020-12-15T21:47:43+00:00December 15th, 2020|Featured, Individual Counseling, Personal Development, Relationship Issues|
+2024-09-28T12:41:42+00:00December 15th, 2020|Featured, Individual Counseling, Personal Development, Relationship Issues|

 Whether you were married for four months or forty years, the pain from a divorce can be devastating.
 Not only can divorce affect your family and finances, but it can also impact your physical, emotional, and spiritual wellbeing.
 Your self-esteem and confidence can take a brutal hit as you try to make sense of this new normal.
 If you're wondering how to build self-esteem after a divorce, this article is for you.
 Four Steps for How to Build Self-Esteem How do you regain the confidence and faith required to fulfill your purpose when you feel like you have already failed?
 There are four steps you can take to relight the fire of your faith while shining a beam on your self-worth.
 The First Step: Forgiveness The first step in learning how to build self-esteem after a divorce is becoming aware of any unforgiveness you are harboring.
 This unforgiveness may be towards your spouse, yourself, or a third party.
 Perhaps all three.
 However, learning to forgive sets you free from the bondage of being unequally yoked.
 It is the initial step that is required so that you will feel lighter and bolder.
 Once forgiveness is applied, your emotional foundation will begin to feel healthy again.
 Forgiveness is not automatic for most people, which is why the Lord commanded us to forgive one another.
 You do not have to walk back into the environment of a toxic relationship to forgive.
 Only God can heal a broken heart and help a person give another one the freedom of forgiveness.
 This does not excuse another’s actions or the consequences of their behavior – it just sets you free from the pain so you can begin to heal.
-Blaming the other person (even if they are at fault) will only serve to keep you prisoner [...]
+Blaming the other person (even if they are at fault) will only serve to keep you [...]

 Comments Off on How to Build Self-Esteem After Divorce